camoo/enkap-woocommerce-gateway/readme.txt

 == Installation ==
 = Installation =
 1. In your WordPress Dashboard go to \"Plugins\" -> \"Add Plugin\".
-2. Search for \"Enkap Payment\".
+2. Search for \"E-nkap Payment\".
 3. Install the plugin by pressing the \"Install\" button.
 4. Activate the plugin by pressing the \"Activate\" button.
 5. Open the settings page for WooCommerce and click the \"Checkout\" tab.
-6. Click on the sub tab for \"Enkap Payment\".
+6. Click on the sub tab for \"E-nkap Payment\".
 7. Configure your Enkap Gateway settings.

 = Minimum Requirements =